eMedicine Specialties > Emergency Medicine > Infectious Diseases

 International

-Worldwide, 1.4 billion people are infected with A lumbricoides, with prevalence among developing countries as low as 4% in Mafia Island, Zanzibar,1 to as high as 90% in some areas of Indonesia.
-Local practices (eg, termite mound–eating in Kenya2 ) may predispose to ascariasis in some populations.
-Other risk factors like dog/cat ownership, presence of pets within the house, and a previous history of geophagia have been noted.
+Worldwide, 1.4 billion people are infected with A lumbricoides, with prevalence among developing countries as low as 4% in Mafia Island, Zanzibar,[3] to as high as 90% in some areas of Indonesia.
+Local practices (eg, termite mound–eating in Kenya[4] ) may predispose to ascariasis in some populations.
+Further risk factors include other forms of geophagia and cat/dog ownership.
 In some regions, Ascaris infection is thought to contribute significantly to the burden of abdominal surgical emergencies.

 Mortality/Morbidity